deepansharya1111/GCP_Learnings/GCP_Architect_Learnings.md

 A DaemonSet is a Kubernetes controller that ensures that all or some nodes in a cluster run a copy of a specific pod.
 The DaemonSet creates a replica of the pod on each node in the cluster, ensuring that the pod is running on every node.
 So daemon sets make sure that one and only one of a specific pod will run on every worker in the cluster.
 = eg, Deploying the monitoring pod in a DaemonSet ensures that a copy of the pod runs on each node in the cluster, it ensures that metrics are collected from every node in the cluster.

+A Type Provider is essentially a plugin or extension that lets you define and use custom resource types in your Deployment Manager configurations.
+These custom resource types can represent anything you want, not limited to Google Cloud services.
+This allows you to create, update, and delete instances of these custom resource types as part of your deployment.
+Example Use Cases: Type Providers are helpful in scenarios where you need to interact with external systems or resources.
+For example, if you're managing a Kubernetes cluster using Deployment Manager, you might create a custom Type Provider to represent Kubernetes resources like Deployments, Services, or DaemonSets.
+They can simplify complex resource management and make your Deployment Manager configurations more readable and maintainable.

 StatefulSet objects are used to manage stateful applications that require unique, persistent identities and stable network identifiers.